 Prometheus needs to assign a value at those timestamps for each relevant time

 series.
-It does so by taking the newest sample before this timestamp within the lookback period.
+It does so by taking the newest sample that is less than the lookback period ago.

-The lookback period is 5 minutes by default.
+The lookback period is 5 minutes by default, but can be

 If a target scrape or rule evaluation no longer returns a sample for a time series that was previously present, this time series will be marked as stale.
 If a target is removed, the previously retrieved time series will be marked as stale soon after removal.